 Canterbury has a smorgasbord of breakfast and brunch spots to set you up for a day of exploring the city.

-The Refectory Kitchen in St Dunstan’s is one of Canterbury’s most popular brunch spots, and it’s not hard to see why with breakfast burgers, eggs royale, avo toast and towering piles of pancakes on the menu.
+The Refectory Kitchen in St Dunstan's is one of Canterbury's most popular brunch spots, and it's not hard to see why, with breakfast burgers, eggs royale, avo-toast and piles of pancakes on the menu.

-The Veg Box Cafe Canterbury is a gem for veggie and vegan diners, open seven days a week for fresh locally sourced food all day made with love and lashings of flavour.
-Try the beetroot infused brownies or snuggle into warm wintry contentment with a steaming bowl of fresh soup or stew.
+The Veg Box Cafe Canterbury is a gem for veggie and vegan diners, open seven days a week and serving fresh locally-sourced food.
+Try the beetroot infused brownies or snuggle into warm contentment with a steaming bowl of fresh soup or stew.

-A newcomer to the city, No 35 is fast becoming a local favourite for lunch with a menu packed with local produce served with a global twist.
-Try the Korean fried chicken with Gochujang sauce, salmon tacos or a signature sandwich – and the cocktails aren’t bad either!
-There’s even an adorable walled garden for dining on sunny days.
+A newcomer to the city, No 35 is fast becoming a local favourite for lunch serving local produce with a global twist.
+Pick your favourite bagel, loaded salad or signature sandwich – and the cocktails aren’t bad either!
+There’s even a pretty walled garden for dining on sunny days.

-Whether you are heading into the city via Canterbury West Station, or just want some of the freshest food in town, one place you won’t want to miss is The Goods Shed.
-A bustling farmers’ market and food hall housed in a former railway goods shed, the venue is full of tempting delights and its famous restaurant has been a hit with national critics for years.
-With seasonal dishes selected from the market stalls, it’s the perfect place for a special lunch with family.
+If you're looking for the freshest food in town, one place you won’t want to miss is The Goods Shed.
+A bustling farmers’ market housed in a former railway goods shed, the venue is full of elegant stalls, and its famous hyper-local restaurant has been a hit with national critics for years.

 For great beer, local gin and high-quality pub grub, The Foundry in Stour Street is a great choice for gatherings big and small.
-The menu is full of English pub classics from Steak and Foundry Ale pies to Sunday lunch serving up lamb, beef and vegan pumpkin seed and chestnut roasts.
+The menu is full of English pub classics, from steak and Foundry Ale pies to Sunday roasts.
 And with a craft brewery on site, the beer will be flowing all night!

-The Ambrette’s gourmet twist on traditional Indian cuisine has been recognised by The Times and Sunday Times, no less, as one of Britain’s best places to dine.
+The Cook's Tale offers a gourmet twist on traditional Indian cuisine that has wowed national critics time and again.
 Just five minutes’ walk from The Marlowe Theatre, you can discuss the latest show over Asian dishes infused with influences from France and the UK.

-Café Des Amis is a city institution, beloved by celebrities and locals for its outstanding Mexican cuisine with a Californian twist in a warm, bustling café setting.
+Café Des Amis is a city institution, beloved by celebrities and locals for its outstanding Mexican cuisine with a Californian twist.
 This place books up fast, so secure a table for dinner swiftly or try their excellent mid-week set menu offers.
 Across the road overlooking the river, you can find Cafe Du Soleil serving up exquisite wood fired cuisine for all tastes.

 If Whitstable had its own national dish, it would have to be oysters – and The Whitstable Oyster Company is its shiniest pearl.
 The beachfront restaurant offers stunning views of the oyster grounds while you enjoy excellent cuisine, fresh from the sea.